Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 Informal Register: Shorts and Polo Shirt

-This is what you’ll often see in blog posts, informal speeches, magazine articles, travel writing, advertising, and so on.
+Informal register is the register often used by blog posts, informal speeches, magazine articles, travel writing, and advertising.
 Case in point: this entire post is written in a more-or-less informal register.
-Use of colloquialisms, idioms, references to cultural knowledge, shorter, snappier sentences and highly-engaging text are all marks of an informal register.
-You’re using an informal register to capture the audience’s attention and engage with them in an exciting manner.
+Use of colloquialisms, idioms, references to cultural knowledge, shorter, snappier sentences and highly engaging text are all marks of an informal register.
+You can use an informal register to capture the audience’s attention and engage with them in an exciting manner.

 - Simple sentence structures

 - High-context references

 - Social media